 The conference identity must span across media—including print, web, and digital platforms.
 As such, the winning conference core identity must scale well at a vast array of sizes, with and without color limitations.

-I explored a variety of concepts, looks, and interpretations of conference identities to match the tagline.
-Some concepts, like the highway imagery, were literal interpretations and others were more symbolic and figurative.
+I explored a variety of concepts, looks, and interpretations of conference identities to match the “Road to 2020” tagline.

-The client favored the first concept, with literal roads, wavy lines of color, cityscapes, and typographic grid layouts.
+Ultimately, the client favored the literal roads, wavy lines of color, cityscapes, and typographic grid layouts.